-Property and equipment is recognised at cost.
-The cost of additions and major improvements are capitalised; maintenance and repairs are charged to the consolidated income statement as incurred.
+Property and equipment are recognised at cost.
+The cost of additions and major improvements are capitalised; maintenance and repairs are charged to the consolidated statement of income as incurred.
 Depreciation is provided on the straight-line basis over the estimated useful lives of the assets as follows: